All salon owners must have a good salon business plan.

 Being Different through Customer Experience

-For example, by placing a bigger emphasis than anyone else on the customer experience.
+For example, by placing a bigger emphasis on the customer experience than anyone else.
 That people feel better treated and have a higher level of customer service than they get anywhere else.
 In my opinion, this is probably the best way to differentiate yourself today.

-The software you use can play a big role here by automating some while still keeping it personal.
-Like when we allow all our clients to text us at any time.
-This direct access is very valuable to clients but a mess if we don’t have the right technology to support it.
+The software you use can play a big role by automating some while still keeping it personal.
+For example, we allow all our clients to text us at any time.
+This direct access is very valuable to clients but can be a mess if we don’t have the right technology to support it.

 We run this with the two-way texting feature of Mangomint.
 It allows us to have client text at any time and messages can be directed within the team and you get a full overview of all client communication (like all automated reminders as well as when people in the team jumps in).